turing4ever/turing4ever.github.io/_posts/2022-12-31-costa-rica.md

 One thing that really surprised us was how good the internet connections were.
 In most of the places we went to in Costa Rica, even on the trail, the mobile network coverage was good and speed was decent.
 Every hotel had high speed Internet.
 I can't remember how many times I checked into a hotel in US and the WiFi was just barely usable.
 Not in Costa Rica.
 I finished Yellow Stone Season 1 at night in three hotels (including a tree house) and never experienced buffering.
 Bravo!
 Whoever built the Internet infrastructure in Costa Rica did a great job.

 # Peninsula Papagayo
-We spent a couple of days at the Andaz Costa Rica resort had a great time there.
+We spent a couple of days at the Andaz Costa Rica resort and had a great time there.
 The hotel, scenery, and service were all impeccable.
 We had quite low expectation for food in Costa Rica, but that turned out just fine.

 ### The hotel
 ![The Hotel](http://datadrivenway.com/media/costa_rica/penesular-hotel_0349.jpeg)